nearform/udaru/README.md

 ```

 Note: the scripts that initialize and load data into the database require you to have the Postgresql client installed on your machine.
-Not needed to have the full Postgtresql database and dependencies installed.
+It is not necessary to have the full Postgresql database and dependencies installed.

 ###pgAdmin database access
 As the Postgresql docker container has its 5432 port forwarded on the local machine the database can be accessed with pgAdmin.

 To access the database using the pgAdmin you have to fill in also the container IP beside the database names and access credentials.
-The conainer IP can be seen with `docker ps`.
+The container IP can be seen with `docker ps`.

 ## Service

-There is a basic service which will respond to a list users request:
+The service will respond to commands such as a list users request:

     {role: 'authorization', cmd: 'list', type: 'users'}